maths/moodle-qtype_stack/doc/en/Developer/Parser.md

 This should return `null null null` and create new parsers for STACK.

+## Adding rules to the parser

+Identical changes need to be made in both

+1. `stack/maximaparser/MP_classes.php`
+2. `stack/maximaparser/autogen/parser-grammar.pegjs`

 ## Naming parser rules

 We give each parser rule a name, numbered in the approximate appropriate order in which they need to be applied.